-- 6.11 In 2013, LD continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, stepping up enforcement and prosecution, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
-We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wages default at an early stage and intervening early to tackle the problem. - 6.12 In 2013, LD continued to step up prosecution against employers and responsible persons of companies for wage offences.
+- 6.10 In 2014, LD continued to adopt a proactive strategy to tackle the problem of non-payment of wages at source through enhancing publicity and promotion, stepping up enforcement and prosecution, and making use of the early warning system set up in collaboration with trade unions to gather relevant intelligence.
+We also proactively monitored selected sectors and establishments with a view to forestalling and detecting cases of wages default at an early stage and intervening early to tackle the problem. - 6.11 In 2014, LD continued to step up prosecution against employers and responsible persons of companies for wage offences.
 We conducted territory-wide blitz inspections to workplaces to detect wage offences.
 Labour inspectors actively interviewed employees during inspections and conducted investigation speedily into the suspected offences.
 The Employment Claims Investigation Division continued to vigorously conduct prompt investigation into suspected wage offences under EO.
-Prosecutions were taken out against employers and company responsible persons whenever sufficient evidence was available. - 6.13 In 2013, 592 summonses were heard in respect of wage offences.
-The number of convicted summonses was 443.
-During the year, one employer was imprisoned for wage default and two company directors were given suspended sentences.
-A company and its director were fined a total of \$80,000 in one prosecution case.
-In the year, LD secured convictions for 127 summonses relating to default of awards made by the Labour Tribunal (LT) or Minor Employment Claims Adjudication Board.
-Community service orders were imposed on two company directors for committing wage offences and default of awards made by LT.
-These sentences sent a strong message to employers on the seriousness of wage defaults.
+Prosecutions were taken out against employers and company responsible persons whenever sufficient evidence was available. - 6.12 In 2014, 420 summonses were heard in respect of wage offences.
+The number of convicted summonses was 304.
+Besides, LD secured convictions for 89 summonses relating to default of awards made by the Labour Tribunal (LT) or the Minor Employment Claims Adjudication Board (MECAB).
+During the year, three employers and two company directors convicted of wage offences and/or offences of defaulting awards made by LT were sentenced to imprisonment.
+One of the employers was sentenced to immediate imprisonment.
+The other two employers and the two company directors were given suspended sentences.
+Another company director committing the same offences was sentenced by the court to perform community service.
+In addition, a company was fined \$300,000 for wage offences.
+These sentences disseminate a strong message to employers on the seriousness of defaults of wages and awards made by LT or MECAB.